 Knowing about these traditions enriches our lives and broadens our outlook.
 It makes it possible for young people to feel at home in a diverse world and to accept that “different” is never a value judgement.

 Children learn about international festivals from an early age, they are exposed to different kinds of music, art and dance and they learn about different religious traditions and different lifestyles.

 We do notice very clearly that our pupils are open and tolerant to differences.
 The groundwork towards becoming global citizens has to be laid very early.

 There is a strong focus on trying to understand the outlook and assumptions of people who live in other countries.
 This begins in the Nursery and runs all the way to the Sixth Form when pupils are able to participate in projects abroad.

 In the Junior School different year groups are involved in term-long projects highlighting a different country or region of the world.

 In the Senior School this global outlook is further widened.
 Besides our curricular concerns with promoting international perspectives, we have always encouraged pupils to travel, not just as tourists but as observers of what really goes on in other countries.

 There are many opportunities for pupils to travel with the School through language exchanges, sports tours, and subject-related trips.

 St Chris also has a tradition of charitable activities, and we maintain projects in Rajasthan and Ladakh which work with local people in an attempt to improve the quality of their lives while enriching the understanding and characters of our pupils.
 Pupils in the Senior School get the opportunity to travel to and work with these projects.

-For further information about international trips and visits in the Senior School click here.
+You can find further information about international trips and visits in the Senior School here.